-Alternative Character Interpretation: Depending on how the actors play it, this can occur with many of the characters.
-For example, in the Champmathieu situation, a lot of the actors playing Javert play the situation as though Javert still suspects the Mayor despite the news of the 'real' Valjean, and is hoping to panic him into making a mistake.
+In the Champmathieu situation, a lot of the actors playing Javert play the situation as though Javert still suspects the Mayor despite the news of the 'real' Valjean, and is hoping to panic him into making a mistake.
 The 2012 film plays it as though Javert is genuinely ashamed at his accusal.

 A few lyrics in the show are mutable, and subject to different interpretations by different actors.
 A small change that profoundly affects a character is the line "Be careful how you go, don't let her/your father know," sung by Marius to Eponine.
 The first version makes it clear that he's only thinking about Cosette and doesn't want to get caught; the second line emphasizes how he understands the risks Eponine runs, and wants her to be safe from her own family.

 Similarly, Enjolras's lines can sometimes be read differently without changing a word.
 "Everybody keep the faith/For surely as the eagle flies/We are not alone/The people too must...rise," for example, has been played both as Enjolras trying to keep his friends' spirits up that soon their terribly outnumbered revolution will be supported by the people like they'd dreamed, and as Enjolras realizing he and all of his friends are going to die.